windht/Youku-parse/README.md

 An angular directive for parsing youku video id into real mp4 urls.

 # Last Update
-Last update the algorithm on 2016 Feb 19th.
+Last update the algorithm on 2016 Nov 29th.
-Functional test on 2016 Feb 19th, worked well.
+Functional test on 2016 Nov 29th, worked well.
 Added the cross domain support using jsonp.

 # Source